Himanshu2326/Quiz-Application/README.md

 # Quizee
-Welcome To Quizee, Here You can create your Quizzes and Also You can Participate differnet Quizzes.
+Quizee is a Platform that allows Admin users to create Quizzes and Also for students user can Participate differnet Quizzes.

 ## Hoisted Link